samuelcarreira/Hackintosh-Big-Sur-Gigabyte-B360M-D3H-i3-8100-RX580-BCM943602CS-4K-monitor-OpenCore/README.md

 ### Bios Settings
 [Check this file](BIOS.md)

+## Updates

 ### OpenCore 0.5.9 to 0.6.0 update
 - Backup your EFI folder on a USB flash drive
 - Follow the instructions on the official guide: https://dortania.github.io/OpenCore-Post-Install/universal/update.html#updating-opencore
 - Compare the config.plist with the sample.plist and configure it accordingly.
 Note that you need to remove the `BlacklistAppleUpdate` key because it's deprecated and it trigger a warning
 - Reboot and check for the system stability

+### OpenCore 0.6.0 to 0.6.4 update (NEW)
+- Backup your EFI folder on a USB flash drive
+- Follow the instructions on the official guide: https://dortania.github.io/OpenCore-Post-Install/universal/update.html#updating-opencore
+- Compare the config.plist with the sample.plist and configure it accordingly.
+Use the validator to check for errors.
+- Reboot and check for the system stability (after that backup again your EFI folder)

 ### macOS 10.15.6 update
 - Update OpenCore to the latest version